NanoLite-Bangkit/nanoliteapp/README.md

 # nanoliteapp (Ri-Cycle)

 Android Development
 Nanoliteapp - Ri-Cycle is an application that implements image classification to classify waste into 6 types, namely plastic, glass, iron, cardboard, paper, and waste.
+Then the app will give you ideas for recycling waste by classification.
 To develop this application we use Android Studio with Kotlin programming language.
 The following are some of the things we implemented in this project:

 1. Clean architecture
 2. Dependency injection